NordicPlayground/nrf91-cloud-display-workshop/README.md

 CONFIG_LTE_NETWORK_MODE_LTE_M=y
 ```

-Add these includes list of includes in main.c, at line
+Add these includes to the list of includes in main.c, at the top of the file
 ```C
 /** Add includes needed for LTE connection **/
 #include <modem/nrf_modem_lib.h>